-Brake Resistor
+3.11 Brake Resistor

 The user is responsible for the compliance of the specification for installation and operation of a braking resistor on the drive.

-To handle higher demands by generatoric braking a brake resistor is necessary.
-Using a brake resistor ensures that the energy is absorbed in the brake resistor and not in the frequency converter.
-For more detailed information concerning brake resistor usage, selection, installation, wiring, cabling see the Brake Resistor Design Guide.
+The manufacturer's specifications must be mandatory to comply.
+In elevator applications, the use of devices with braking electronics and braking resistors is generally necessary.
+Using a braking resistor ensures that the energy is absorbed in the braking resistor and not in the frequency converter.
+For detailed information on the use, selection, installation, wiring, and cabling of braking resistors, refer to the braking resistor manufacturer's documentation.
+The drive can monitor the braking resistor based on the measured power and issue an overload warning.
+It is necessary to set the brake resistor data in parameter 2-11, 2-12 and the parameter 2-13 for enabling the monitor function.

-Monitoring the brake power is not a safety function; a thermal switch is required for that purpose.
-The brake resistor circuit is not earth leakage protected.
-Do not touch the brake resistor as it can get very hot while/after braking.
-The brake resistor must be placed in a secure environment to avoid fire risk.
+Monitoring braking power is not a safety function.
+A thermal switch may be required for this.
+The braking resistor circuit is not protected against earth leakage current.
+Do not touch the braking resistor as it can get very hot during or after braking.
+To avoid a fire hazard, you must place the braking resistor in a safe environment.
+All cables connected to the braking resistor must be able to withstand the increased thermal stress.